lunarcon/winshell/readme.md

   - Search may work slower than expected when searching in a large number of apps

 ### Acknowlwdgements
-   The design of the start menu is based on a design by Michael West on twitter.
-Since it was UWP based, i decided to make a working    win32 version.
+ The design of the start menu is based to some extent on a design by Michael West on twitter.
+I decided to make a working win32 version, taking the challenge of making good looking apps in VB just for fun.